Tom Cruise returns Golden Globes Awards in protest of HFPA - KTVZ

 Tom Cruise returns Golden Globes Awards in protest of HFPA

-Tom Cruise has returned his returned his Golden Globe Awards to the Hollywood Foreign Press Association, a source close to the actor told CNN on Monday.
+Tom Cruise has returned his Golden Globe Awards to the Hollywood Foreign Press Association, a source close to the actor told CNN on Monday.

-Cruise won the best actor Globes for his performances in 1997 for “Jerry Maguire,” “Born on the Fourth of July” in 1990 and supporting actor in 2000 for “Magnolia.”
+Cruise won the best actor Globes for his performances in “Jerry Maguire” in 1997 and “Born on the Fourth of July” in 1990, and the best supporting actor award for “Magnolia” in 2000.

 The move comes amid growing controversy surrounding the HFPA — the organization behind the Globes — for its lack of diversity, specifically no Black members, and ethical questions related to financial benefits to some of its 87 members brought to light in a February investigation by the Los Angeles Times.